Aniconism in Buddhism: Later periods

 In later periods both the major schools of Buddhism have made great use of representational art, though Theravada temples and other sites typically concentrate on a single large sculpture of the Buddha, whereas Mahayana temples have larger numbers of images of a greater variety of figures with varying degrees of spiritual significance.
-However some schools, such as Zen Buddhism in Japan, have also shown a general tendency towards aniconism, though without specific prohibition of figurative images.
+However some schools, such as Zen Buddhism in Japan and some Theravada Buddhism orders in Myanmar, have also shown a general tendency towards aniconism.

+Burmese Theravada orders

+The members of the Hngettwin Gaing, a Theravada Buddhist order from Myanmar, do not use buddharūpa (Buddha images) as objects of veneration, preferring instead to pay respect directly through contemplations on the Buddha and his teachings.
+Similarly, adherents of Tai Zawti, a sect belonging to the Thudhamma Gaing order, maintain aniconic practices by keeping no Buddha images in their homes, choosing instead to place lik long (palm-leaf manuscripts) of Buddhist texts on their altars.